davidsneighbour/kollitsch.dev/content/gohugo/pictures/index.md

 The simplest way is to use this module as a drop-in.
 Just install it and forget you ever did.
 It will work out of the box with the default settings and replace the internal handling of image markdown (`![alt text](image path)`) and the `{{</* figure */>}}` shortcode.
 You can adapt it's features to your needs by using the partials and global configuration options.

-{{< b5/notice type="danger" heading="Work in progress!" >}}
+> ### Work in progress!
+>
-Check back for better documentation and more features.
+> Check back for better documentation and more features.
 The following documentation is, as long as this note is here, only partial and might be missing important points.
-If you have any questions, or ideas, please [add an issue to the issue tracker](https://github.com/davidsneighbour/hugo-blockify/issues).
+If you have any questions, or ideas, please [add an issue to the issue tracker](https://github.com/davidsneighbour/hugo-modules/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen).
+>

-ToDo:
+> ToDo:
+>

-- [x] markdown render hook for images
+> - [x] markdown render hook for images
-- [ ] image shortcode
+> - [ ] image shortcode
-- [ ] gallery shortcode
+> - [ ] gallery shortcode
-- [ ] testing framework
+> - [ ] testing framework
-      {{< / b5/notice >}}

 - [Notes](#notes)
 - [Shortcodes](#shortcodes)